ymirapp/docs/docs/guides/object-cache.md

-# Setting up the Ymir object cache
+# How to set up object caching in a Ymir project

 [[toc]]

 ## When to use an object cache with Ymir?

-By default, Ymir doesn't configure your WordPress site to use an object cache.
+By default, Ymir doesn't configure your WordPress site to use an [object cache][1].
 This is an intentional decision since you'll often get excellent performance from your database server while DynamoDB adds additional costs.
 So when does it make sense to add object caching to your Ymir-powered WordPress site?

 ### Database query heavy sites